 Standard Zipper Foot (left)

 May come as standard when you buy your sewing machine.
-The fixed zipper foot has a little notch either side for your needle so you can use it left or right handed to sew either side of your zipper tape.
+The fixed zipper foot has a little notch on either side for your needle so you can use it left or right-handed to sew either side of your zipper tape.
 Best used for regular zippers with the teeth visible on the outside.
-This is my least favorite foot because you have to move it to the left or the right and so the pressure from the presser foot is always off center one way or the other and I find the fabric doesn't feed through so well and the foot doesn't always sit flat to the zip and fabric.
-Will work if this is the only one your have.
+This is my least favorite foot because you have to move it to the left or the right and so the pressure from the presser foot is always off-center one way or the other and I find the fabric doesn't feed through so well and the foot doesn't always sit flat to the zip and fabric.
+It will work if this is the only one you have.

 Adjustable zipper foot (middle)

 The most versatile of the three.
 The adjustable zipper foot has many applications and can be used to sew almost any type of zipper.
 Also good for top-stitching and sewing in areas where the regular foot might be too wide.
 The foot can be positioned left or right, and you can adjust the positioning of the needle to exactly where you want it to be to allow for very close stitching.